hargoniX/master/thesis/thesis.typ

 of Lean to the input logic of Nunchaku.

 == Eliminating Dependent Types (8P) <sect_trans_dtt>
-- Discuss ordering of DTT elimination and monomorphization
-  - Monomorphizing before eliminating dependent types could yield problems that are easier to handle as we are going to see in @sect_trans_dtt
-  - Monomorphizing code with dependent types is a non trivial operation, in particular if we want to extend towards fancier polymorphism in the way described in @sect_trans_poly
-  - $->$ overall for simplicity reasons I decided to first go with dependent types, then polymorphism
-- Key challenges:
-  - erase proofs because Nunchaku has no notion of a proof term or argument $->$ only possible in general because of proof irrelvance
-  - erase dependency of types on values
-- For the proofs we will apply a normal proof erasure procedure as already done by the Lean compiler and the Rocq code extractor @coqerasure:
-  - Replace types of proof arguments with a type `Erased`
-  - Replace the proof terms themselves with `erased : Erased`
+The first step of the reduction is the elimination of dependent types.
+Doing this before handling polymorphism is not at all an obvious choice.
+In fact, as I am going to show, removing polymorphism first and handling dependent types later might even yield a better reduction.
+The reason for choosing to eliminate dependent types first despite this is simplicity.
+With this ordering only one step has to deal with dependent types while the other way around both steps have to.

+Dependent types generally occur in two flavors in the input fragment.
+First, a function or inductive might take an argument that is a proof.
+This is an issue because Nunchaku has no notion of proof terms at all so they need to be removed.
+Second, an inductive type may have term arguments.
+If the inductive type lives in $"Prop"$, this is not an issue because Nunchaku's inductive predicates work with term parameters.
+On the other hand, if the inductive lives in $"Type" u$ the term arguments need to be removed as well.

+For handling proof terms we can make use of Lean's proof irrelevance.
+Because the concrete value of a proof term cannot change the semantics of a program, they can be erased.
+This technique of _proof erasure_ is a well established approach and is used by both the Lean code generator and the Rocq code extractor @coqerasure already.
+The core idea is to introduce a new type $"Erased"$ with a single inhabitant $qed : "Erased"$.
+Then when a proof term needs to be removed we can replace it with $qed$ and if a binder binds a proof we can replace the bound type with $"Erased"$.

 - For the erasure of type dependency a further developed instance of the approach presented in the Nunchaku DTT paper @nunchakudtt in turn inspired by @dttold paper
   - given a dependent type separate it into two other types: